 You will read assigned sections of the different texts in preparation for their subsequent individual and group visits of selected sites in Munich.
 You write journal entries on various topics/sites (e.g. a review of a museum collection, a biography of one of the artists in an exhibit, reflections on the menu of a representative restaurant of the area, impressions of outdoor life in Munich etc.).
 The entries include a critical discussion of the site.
-These entries will be revised after discussions in class.
 Class sessions will be used to discuss class readings, visits of sights, generate common new vocabulary, journal entries, and questions/answers from students.
 Classroom discussions will be based on course readings, excursions both individual and as a group, videos, and other resources.
-Emphasis is placed on your ability to use the German language to explore events, causes, values, and ideas presented in the assigned material
+Emphasis is placed on your ability to use the German language to explore events, causes, values, and ideas presented in the assigned material.

 Course Journal: Students write descriptions and their thoughts and observations about the assigned sites into a notebook -approximately 2 pages each.
 Pictures, tickets, brochures and postcards may be added as well.
 For grading: length of text, depth and quality of discussion, wealth of historical aspects included, linguistic proficiency, and legibility of hand-writing will be considered.
-Five completed journal entries are projected for the course.

 Students are expected to spend at least two hours preparing for every class period.
 Assignments are to be completed before class.
 Due to the shortened nature of the course, late assignments WILL NOT be accepted.
 No credit will be given for assignments turned in late.